Frequently Asked Questions

 3. IS THIS A PAID POSITION?

 ELIC teachers develop partners for financial support to serve overseas.
-Teachers in China and some other countries of service receive a monthly salary in domestic currency from their host institution, which is more than enough to cover basic living expenses.
+Teachers in China and usually some other countries of service receive a monthly salary in domestic currency from their host institution, which is more than enough to cover basic living expenses.
 Teachers in all countries may select a financial profile that allows for a standard monthly stipend in hard currency.

 4. WHAT DO THE PROGRAM COSTS COVER?